treefrogframework/treefrog-framework/docs/user-guide/en/view/erb.md

  <% } %>
 ```

-You can use the foreach statement from Qt which makes coding shorter.
+You can use the foreach statement from Qt which makes coding shorter:

 ```
  <% foreach (Blog b, blogList) { %>